Borel sets with large squares

-We then (\ref{2.4}) assume $\psi\in L_{\omega_1, \omega}$ has a two cardinal model, say for $(\mu, \kappa)$ and we want to find a $(\mu', \aleph_0)$-model, we need $\lambda_{\kappa^+}(\kappa)\leq \mu$.
+has two to the continuum members.
+We then (\ref{2.4}) assume $\psi\in L_{\omega_1, \omega}$ has a two cardinal model, say for $(\mu, \kappa)$ and we want to find a $(\mu', \aleph_0)$-model, we need $\lambda_{\omega_1} (\kappa)\leq \mu$.
 Next, more generally, we deal with $\bar \lambda$-cardinal models (i.e. we demand that $P^M_\zeta$ have cardinality $\lambda_\zeta$).
 We define ranks (\ref{2.6}), from them we can formulate sufficient conditions for transfer theorem and compactness.
-We can prove that the relevant ranks are (essentially) preserved under c.c.c. forcing as in \S1, and the sufficient conditions hold for $\aleph_{\omega_1}$ under GCH.] \end{quotation}
+We can prove that the relevant ranks are (essentially) preserved under c.c.c. forcing as in \S1, and the sufficient conditions hold for $\aleph_{\omega_1}$ under GCH.] \end{enumerate}